 How many Perfins are there ?

-postage stamps by 31st March 2016, more than for any other country, and new dies are being regularly discovered.
+postage stamps by the end of 2017, more than for any other country, and new dies are being regularly discovered.
 It is thought that around 25,000 different dies may exist.
-Some 1,000 different
+Over 1,300 different

 perfins can be found on the 1d Red, which illustrates just how quickly the